 1. Duffel bag with shoulder straps, backpack or luggage with wheels. (soft luggage is preferable on side tours to Amazon, Lake Titicaca or places where bags are loaded on/off small modes of transportation)

-2. Day pack or shoulder bag – can be used as carryon when flying and overnight bag when needed.
+2. Day pack or shoulder bag – can be used as carryon when flying and overnight bag when needed. (luggage is not taken to Machu Picchu, even when staying overnight.
+Visitors must pack only the essentials)

-3. Passport pouch – strongly recommend that everyone carry important documents & valueables under their clothing.
+3. Passport pouch – strongly recommend that everyone carry important documents & valuables under their clothing.
 Having your smartphone picked from your pocket is not nearly as heartbreaking as having your passport snatched.
 It has happened.
 Choose a low-profile pouch with cable-enforced adjustable string.
 Wear it bandolier-style for more comfort.
 Train yourself to wear it all the time.
 Even while hiking.

 4. Comfortable walking shoes or boots with good ankle support. (check shoelaces)